Dr. Karen A. Kainer, Professor

 Cristina Cecilia Nuñez Godoy (M.S.
 SNRE) Wildlife-friendly certification: A case study of Patagonian cashmere producers and buyers.

 José Antonio Sierra Huelsz (Ph.D.
-SFRC) Tourism resorts, forest livelihoods: challenges for sustaining a diverse forest product in the Selva Maya.
+SFRC) Tourism and forest livelihoods: linking architecture with tropical forest management.

 Natalie A. Cooper (M.S.
 SFRC) Uncovering resident perceptions of a new forest livelihood: timber extraction within the Chico Mendes Extractive Reserve, Acre, Brazil.